oddbird/cascading-color-system/README.md

 - `--ccs-h--*`:
-  the calculated hue for each color, afterresolving user-settings, theme-settings, and global configuration
+  the calculated hue for each color, after resolving user-settings, theme-settings, and global configuration
 - `--ccs-contrast`:
   the calculated contrast range
   based on theme, user, and global settings